IBM/ibmi-oss-examples/postgresql/installingpostgresqlonibmi.md

 us_states=# \q
 ```

-If you enabled remote connections, the same can be done using `psql` from remote machine with:
+If you enabled remote connections, the same can be done using `psql` from a remote machine with:

 ```
 $ psql -h myhost.example.com -U postgres -d us_states